-- Chapter 30 Veterans who entered the military after July 1, 1985 and contributed to the educational program. - Chapter 1606 (Selected Reserves) Reservists who entered the Selected Reserves after July 1, 1985. - Chapter 31 Veterans who have a service connected disability which creates an employment problem. - Chapter 35 (Dependents) Spouses or children of deceased or service-connected disabled veterans (100 percent). - Chapter 33 (Post 9/11 GI Bill) Veterans who served on active duty after 9/10/01 for an aggregate of at least 90 days or at least 30 continuous days and received a disability discharge.

-- HAZLEWOOD ACT Veterans who entered the service from Texas and have exhausted their veteran benefits and wish to continue college work cannot be in default of a student loan. - Veterans Retraining Assistance Program (VRAP) which is a new program designed to help veterans who returned from previous wars whose age ranges from 35-60 train and prepare to enter the workforce.
-Student must be unemployed and employable at the end of training.
-VRAP offers up to 12 months of training assistance to unemployed Veterans.
-The Department of Veteran Affairs (VA) and the Department of Labor (DOL) are working together to roll out this new program on July 1, 2012 - Tuition Assistance Military Tuition Assistance is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
-Congress has given each service the ability to pay up to 100% for the tuition expenses of its members. - The Military Spouse Career Advancement Accounts (MYCAA) - program provides up to \$4,000 (over 2 years) of Financial Assistance for military spouses who are pursuing degree programs, licenses or credentials leading to employment in portable career fields following:
+- Chapter 30 Veterans who entered the military after July 1, 1985 and contributed to the educational program. - Chapter 1606 (Selected Reserves) Reservists who entered the Selected Reserves after July 1, 1985. - Chapter 31 Veterans who have a service connected disability which creates an employment problem. - Chapter 35 (Dependents) Spouses or children of deceased or service-connected disabled veterans (100 percent). - Chapter 33 (Post 9/11 GI Bill) Veterans who served on active duty after 9/10/01 for an aggregate of at least 90 days or at least 30 continuous days and received a disability discharge. - Chapter 1607 (REAP)-This is an educational program for members of the Selected Reserves call to active duty. - HAZLEWOOD ACT Veterans who entered the service from Texas and have exhausted their veteran benefits and wish to continue college work cannot be in default of a student loan. - Tuition Assistance Military Tuition Assistance is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
+Congress has given each service the ability to pay up to 100% for the tuition expenses of its members. - The Military Spouse Career Advancement Accounts (MYCAA) - program provides up to \$4,000 (over 2 years) of Financial Assistance for military spouses who are pursuing degree programs, licenses or credentials leading to employment in portable career fields